 Archivists are professionals who assess, collect, organize, preserve, maintain control of, and provide access to information that has enduring value, and they help people find and understand the information they need in those records.
 Find out more about Archivists.

-Throughout the month of October events will take place around the state to celebrate the unique and valuable historical colections in our archives, special collections, and historical societies
+Throughout the month of October events will take place around the state to celebrate the unique and valuable historical collections in our archives, special collections, and historical societies.

 Celebrate the value of California’s historical records and recognize those who maintain our historical resources, local government archives, historical societies, genealogical societies, business archives, and university archives.